BlokasLabs/pisound-docs/Home.md

 chmod +x install-pisound.sh
 ./install-pisound.sh
 ```
 After driver installation process is complete, reboot your Raspberry Pi.
+That's it.
+Now you can choose pisound as your main sound card through native Volume widget and use it with any Linux Audio/MIDI software.
 Done!
 Thank You!

-If you hit any issues with it, please see the [Step-by-Step pisound Installation Instructions](#manual-install).
+If you hit any issues with during driver setup, please see the [Step-by-Step pisound Installation Instructions](#manual-install).

 ## Print your own case